payment-gateway.app Docs

 If the stack does not start cleanly, see Troubleshooting before attempting activation.

-Step 7: Activate the License
+Step 7: Activate The License

 After activation, the license dashboard changes the license status from Unassigned to Assigned and shows the installation binding.